getdish/dish/docs/next.md

   - hover restaurant show it on map (but without moving it, maybe marker zoom)
   - liking a restuarant could drop a heart
   - emoji icons once you get to a zoom level
-  - speeding it up in general
-- adding in hot & new / popups / instagram
-  - basically, social features
 - home needs to feel more like a discussion
   - so do all other pages
   - basically do a sprint on bringing out discussions